inventit/inventit.github.io/_posts/2014-07-31-storm-docker.md

 With [storm-docker](https://github.com/wurstmeister/storm-docker) script, you can setup Apache Storm easily.
 I describe here how to install Apache Storm and how to deploy a topology on the running containers.

-I also forked the wurstmeister's project and customized it.
+I also forked the wurstmeister's project and customized it (found [here](https://github.com/inventit/storm-docker)).
 I will create a new post at another time.

 ## Docker 1.0.1 installation